 Inventory fees are charged by the square footage that merchants' items take up, with seasonal and product-related factors figured in to maximize fee revenue.
-For example, the standard monthly inventory charge is $0.54 per cubic foot of volume in the first nine months of the year, but afterwards, in anticipation of the holiday season, the rates go up to $2.25 per cubic foot.
-That may not sound like much, but keep in mind that Amazon has more than 100 million square feet of warehouse (aka fulfillment center) space.
+For example, the standard monthly inventory charge is $0.69 per cubic foot of volume in the first nine months of the year, but afterwards, in anticipation of the holiday season, the rates go up to $2.40 per cubic foot.
+That may not sound like much, but keep in mind that Amazon owns more than 10 million square feet of warehouse (aka fulfillment center) space, and leases almost 220 million square feet of additional space.
 Multiply by the ceiling height to get some idea of the full volume (presumably, warehouses have at least 10-foot ceilings and are probably much higher).

-Long-term storage fees for items that sit in the Amazon fulfillment centers for between six months and a year take up an additional $11.25 per square foot; one year or more costs $22.50 per cubic foot.
+Long-term storage fees for items that sit in the Amazon fulfillment centers for between six months and a year take up an additional $3.45 per square foot per month; one year or more costs $6.90 per cubic foot per month.
+In September 2018, Amazon changed the pricing for long-term storage from a semi-annual basis to a monthly basis.
 Returning or disposing of inventory incurs yet another set of fees.
 This strategy forces merchants to analyze efficiently what items should be kept within the fulfillment centers for Prime offerings, and therefore keeps Amazon efficient by default.
 It is a highly effective strategy.

 Why do merchants pay the fees?
 Because Prime membership and free shipping moves a lot more product.
 The increase in sales justifies the increase in costs.
 Amazon also offers support to merchants, and even allows the FBA for orders placed elsewhere (not through Amazon.com).
 Merchants with sufficient volume and proper pricing structures come out well ahead on the deal.

-Shipping still incurs a net loss for Amazon that generally totals around 5% of net sales; for the first quarter of 2016, Amazon had $29.1 billion in sales and $1.5 billion in shipping costs, resulting in over a half a billion dollars in profit.
+For 2017, Amazon had $177.9 billion in net sales and $173.8 billion in operating costs – of which the $21.7 billion in shipping costs comprised a mere fraction – resulting in over $3 billion dollars in comprehensive income.
 With growing revenues, Amazon is able to absorb the shipping element and even work on expanding Prime's offerings.
 For example, the mobile app Prime Now delivers items to many parts of the country in less than two hours.
 Expect Amazon to continue its path of innovation and fast delivery, to the benefit of consumers as well as to its own coffers.
 Ready for faster delivery by Amazon drones?